 Firebolt has clearly demonstrated storage and compute optimization, along with indexing, make a big difference in performance.
 Benchmarks by Firebolt, customers and prospects have demonstrated 4-6000x performance gains across a wide range of queries compared to any of the alternatives.
 This comes in part from more efficient storage access, where its F3 format and remote data access only fetches the data needed, not entire partitions.
 Query optimization, combined with extensive indexing also make a big difference as demonstrated through specific query examples of the impact of primary, aggregating and join indexes.
 Choice of any size and number of nodes for each engine helps as well.
 Firebolt also added native semi-structured data support and continuous, low latency ingestion.

 Redshift does provide a result cache for accelerating repetitive query workloads and also has more tuning options than some others.
 But it does not deliver much faster compute performance than other cloud data warehouses in benchmarks.
 While its storage access is more efficient, with smaller data block sizes being fetched over the network, it does not perform a lot of query optimization, and has no support for indexes.
-It also has no support for semi-structured data or low-latency ingestion at any reasonable scale.
+It also has less support for semi-structured data or low-latency ingestion at any reasonable scale.

 Firebolt offers many of the same benefits as Snowflake with its decoupled storage and compute, particularly isolation of workloads and support for high user concurrency.
 It is the only cloud data warehouse that has optimized compute and storage together for faster ingestion, network and query performance.
 Its F3 format enables sub-second network access.
 Indexing and query optimization enables sub-second query performance.
 It uniquely enables continuous ingestion at scale as well.
 This makes Firebolt not only well suited for reporting and dashboards, but also much better for interactive and ad hoc use cases, as well as operational and customer-facing use cases.

 Firebolt is the only data warehouse with decoupled storage and compute that supports ad hoc and semi-structured data analytics with sub-second performance at scale.
-It also combines simplified administration with choice and control over instance types and 10x or greater efficiency for the best price-performance.
+It also combines simplified administration with choice and control over node types and 10x or greater efficiency for the best price-performance.
 This makes it the best choice for ad hoc, high performance, operational and customer-facing analytics.

 Redshift, while it is arguably the most mature and feature-rich, is also the most like a traditional data warehouse in its limitations.
 This makes it the hardest to manage, and costly overall for traditional reporting and dashboards, and not as well suited for the newer use cases.